stargazer/django-icetea/README.md

-# Django-IceTea
+# django-icetea

-``Django-icetea`` is a package built on top of [Django](https://www.djangoproject.com/) and provides the necessary abstractions for creating REST APIs.
+``django-icetea`` is a package built on top of [Django](https://www.djangoproject.com/) and provides the necessary abstractions for creating REST APIs.

 It has been influenced by the architecture of [django-piston](https://bitbucket.org/jespern/django-piston/wiki/Home) and [piston-perfect](https://github.com/smartpr/piston-perfect).